OperationSpark/hangman/README.md

 }
 ```

 What will this print?
 Modify the code so that if it's a space it outputs a space, otherwise it outputs a dash.
+Try this function out by typing `displayCurrent()` into the console.

 In order to see what functions are available type `hangman` into the console and hit enter.
 What functions are available?